 Yet, most people who have BOTH knees or hips replaced at the same time should plan to spend some time in an inpatient rehabilitation unit or hospital.
 Depending on the type of job you have, plan on about 6-8 weeks off work.

 A bilateral – two hip or knee joints at one time – surgery is a reasonable option for most people.
-Any decision must be made in consultation with your orthopedic surgeon and Darth Vader, if he’s available.
+Any decision must be made in consultation with your orthopedic surgeon

 Sources include: McLeod Health, Daily Mail (UK), National Institutes of Health, American Academy of Orthopedic Surgeons, Harvard Health Publications, The Arthritis Society, American Journal of Bone & Joint Surgery.